Police search for Harmony Montgomery at her last home - NewsBreak

 The girl’s mother, Crystal Sorey, made her first public appearance since the search got underway, telling the station that she doesn’t feel like her daughter is gone.

 “I just don’t feel that in my heart,” Sorey said.
 “Like, I don’t feel like I lost her.
 And a mother knows, a mother knows if your baby’s here or not.
-I know she’s here.”New details emerge in case of NH girl missing for 2 years
+I know she’s here.”POLICE: Convicted sex offender from California on the run, may be in Georgia

 Sorey lost legal custody of Harmony in 2018 and said she was blocked by her ex-husband from contacting her.